Eligibility: To be eligible for Direct Subsidized/Unsubsidized Loans, you must meet the following eligibility requirements:

 - Not be in default on previous federal loans

 First-time borrowers need to complete Entrance Counseling and a Master Promissory Note at studentaid.gov.
 In most cases, you will only need to complete these items once during your college career.

 Your Subsidized/Unsubsidized loans will appear as a credit on your tuition bill after you complete these requirements.

-- Complete your loan counseling requirement by logging onto studentaid.gov and open "Complete Counseling"
+- Complete your loan counseling requirement by logging onto studentaid.gov and open "Complete Loan Entrance Counseling"

-- Sign a MPN* (preview a pdf copy of the MPN before you begin) by logging onto studentaid.gov and open "Subsidized/Unsubsidized Maser Promissory Note (MPN)"
+- Sign a MPN* (preview a pdf copy of the MPN before you begin) by logging onto studentaid.gov and open "Complete a Loan Agreement (Master Promissory Note /MPN)"

 *If you have technical difficulty signing the MPN, please contact the U.S. Department of Education's Student Loan Support Center at 800-557-7394.

 Direct Subsidized Loan

 Direct Unsubsidized Loan

 |Based on financial need||Not based on financial need|